-Respondents shall submit via e-mail all questions regarding the clarification of any requirement or procedure to the SFWIB Policy Manager, Robert Smith at robert.smith2@careersourcesfl.com no later than 5:00 p.m., Friday, June 25, 2022.
+Respondents shall submit via e-mail all questions regarding the clarification of any requirement or procedure to the SFWIB Policy Manager, Robert Smith at robert.smith2@careersourcesfl.com no later than 11:00 a.m., Friday April 25, 2025.

 Oral requests for clarification shall not be accepted.
 The SFWIB reserves the right to reject any or all requests for clarification, in whole or in part.
 All written requests for clarification accepted by the SFWIB, along with corresponding responses, will be posted on the SFWIB website at www.careersourcesfl.com under this RFP's Q&A.